This must-have list of emergency numbers in Spain will help you in a variety of emergencies, alongside a list of important Spanish helplines.

 What to do in an emergency in Spain

-When you call Spainish emergency services, you should follow these tips:
+When you call an emergency number in Spain, you should follow these tips:

 - State your name, telephone number, the location where help is necessary, the situation and if it’s still happening, how many people require help, and whether there are weapons or dangerous substances involved.